 According to CITES trade data, between 2007 and 2016 a total of 9,140 trophies were exported: the majority of which were from captive-lions exported from South Africa (Figure 11).
+It should be noted that there can be a lag time between a lion being hunted and the trophy being exported.
 There are distinct markets for hunters of captive versus wild lions: the total minimum cost for hunting a wild lion outside of South Africa has been estimated to range from USD37,000 (Cameroon) to USD76,000 (Tanzania), whereas hunting in South Africa estimates were cheaper (approximately USD20,000) (Lindsey et al., 2012).
 Lindsey et al. (2012) found the nationality of the hunter influenced preference (55% of German clients' last lion hunts were captive-bred compared with 17% of US clients), although according CITES trade data, the USA imported 59% of all trophies from captive-bred lions, and 46% of those from wild lions.